-- 1) Annual Routine Physical Exam for adults - 2) Prostate specific antigen (PSA) test for males - 3) FDA approved tobacco cessation prescription or over-the-counter medications by a licensed health care professional authorized to prescribe drugs for women who are pregnant. - 4) Iron deficiency anemia screening for pregnant women - 5) The following services and items are covered as preventive care only when prescribed to treat an individual diagnosed with the associated chronic condition as described below, and only when prescribed for the purpose of preventing the chronic condition from becoming worse or preventing the development of a secondary condition:
+- 1) Annual Routine Physical Exam for adults - 2) Prostate Cancer Screening.
+Prostate specific antigen (PSA) test for males - 3) FDA approved tobacco cessation prescription or over-the-counter medications by a licensed health care professional authorized to prescribe drugs for women who are pregnant. - 4) Iron deficiency anemia screening for pregnant women. - 5) Iron supplementation for children from 6 months to 12 months of age. - 6) Venipuncture for ACA preventive lab screenings.
+If a venipuncture is for the purpose of drawing blood for both ACA preventive and Non-ACA preventive labs, a cost share may apply. - 7) Aspirin when prescribed by a licensed health care professional authorized to prescribe for the prevention of cardiovascular disease and colorectal cancer screening. - 8) Behavioral counseling interventions to promote a healthy diet and physical activity for cardiovascular disease (CVD) prevention in adults with CVD risk factors and type 2 diabetes mellitus. - 9) The following services and items are covered as preventive care only when prescribed to treat an individual diagnosed with the associated chronic condition as described below, and only when prescribed for the purpose of preventing the chronic condition from becoming worse or preventing the development of a secondary condition: - a.

-- a.
 Hemoglobin A1C testing for individuals diagnosed with diabetes. - b.
 Retinopathy Screening for individuals diagnosed with diabetes. - c.
 Low Density Lipo-Protein testing for individuals diagnosed with heart disease. - d.
 International Normalized Ratio (INR) testing for individuals diagnosed with liver disease or bleeding disorders. - e.
 DME items: - i.
 Peak flow meters for individuals diagnosed with Asthma. - ii.
 Glucometers including lancets, strips, control solution and batteries for individuals diagnosed with Diabetes. - iii.
 Blood pressure monitors for individuals diagnosed with Hypertension.